 If your loved one does not have the mental capacity to sign a Power of Attorney, all is not lost.
 An alternative to the Power of Attorney is a Guardianship for your loved one.
 A Guardianship requires an action in court and physician/psychologist certifications.
 Navigating the maze of Guardianship applications on your own can be both confusing and overwhelming.
 Because the Guardianship process requires a Complaint being filed with the Court, a copy of the Complaint will be provided to your loved one over whom you seek Guardianship.
 This may cause tension and misunderstandings between you and your loved one if you make the application on your own.
 Having an attorney to prepare the Guardianship application and to guide you through the Guardianship process can help reduce the confusion, sense of overwhelming, tension and misunderstandings.

-If you wish to have a Power of Attorney or other estate planning documents drafted, or if you are concerned about your loved one’s ability to manage his or her financial affairs, medical treatment, health care decisions and overall well-being, or if you just received a copy of a guardianship application made by someone for your loved one, contact Pamela M. Snyder, Esq. or one of our other attorneys at the law firm of Bathgate, Wegener & Wolf, P.C. to discuss your and your loved one’s legal options.
+If you wish to have a Power of Attorney or other estate planning documents drafted, or if you are concerned about your loved one’s ability to manage his or her financial affairs, medical treatment, health care decisions and overall well-being, or if you just received a copy of a guardianship application made by someone for your loved one, contact Bathgate, Wegener & Wolf, P.C. at 732-363-0666 to discuss your and your loved one’s legal options.